 Thank You Charmin

-Before you let your mind stray too far at the title of this week’s column let me set you at ease.
-This week’s story is about an act of kindness from a stranger.
+Before you let your mind stray too far at the title of this week’s column, let me set you at ease.
+This story is about an act of kindness from a stranger.
 In fact, I have no idea at all who did this kindness for me.

-When I came to the display of toilet paper I was puzzled as to which paper to choose.
-Soft and absorbent or gentle to your skin and kind to the environment.
+When I came to the display of toilet paper I was puzzled as to which to choose.
+Soft and absorbent, or gentle to your skin and kind to the environment.
 All good things.
 Then there is the important question of price.
-Every good shopper needs to compare price with quality within the package.
-After all, that is all you really get to decide first hand by reading the label.
+Every good shopper needs to compare price with quality.
+After all, that is all you really get to decide first hand by reading the labels.
 Unless you are one of those shoppers who pokes their finger into the package to feel the softness of the paper.
-Warning: Beware of paper pokers!
+WARNING, BEWARE OF PAPER POKERS!!!!!

-As I stood looking at the paper, I wanted to be cool and not appear like I was looking at the toilet paper.
-I am not one of those shoppers who does a walk by grab of whatever is closest, so not to be seen in the aisle of personal products.
+As I stood looking at the paper, I wanted to be cool and not appear to be reading the labels on toilet paper.
+I am not one of those shoppers who does a walk by grab of whatever product is closest.
 But, yet I wanted not to tarry long in front of the display of Angel Soft.
-After all, we each need the product, yet we seldom talk about or like being seen buying it.
-I guess we are self-conscious of someone knowing we answer nature’s call.
+After all, we each need the product, yet we seldom talk about, or like being seen buying it.
+I guess we are self-conscious of someone knowing we answer natures call.
 Just not cool I guess.

 Do you know that in 1973 we experienced a toilet paper shortage in this country?
-It is true.
-It started when a congressman believed if the government did not get its bidding process in place and renew the toilet paper contract, it would run short of its supply in a few months.
-Johnny Carson’s staff writers picked up on this and included a joke that toilet paper, according to a government source, was in short supply.
+It started when a congressman believed if the government did not get its bidding process in place and renew the toilet paper contract; it would run short of its supply in a few months.
+Johnny Carson’s staff writers picked up on this and included a joke that toilet paper according to a government source was in short supply.
 Next day store shelves were wiped clean.
 The whole supply of toilet paper in the country was flushed away over night.
 It took several weeks for the supply shortage to get back to normal.
-I’ll bet catalogs were in high demand and corn futures soared, or at least the cobs futures were bright.
-If you remember, that was about the same time we experienced the great oil shortage.
-We sat in long lines to get gas to fill our cars, but I don’t remember waiting in line at pay toilets for free paper.

 Why all the fuss about toilet paper?
 No real reason, I just want to clean up the facts before I tell you about my Charmin kindness at the store.
-As I looked at the many different brands for sale I noticed a 25-cent coupon laying on a package of Charmin.
+As I looked at the many different brands for sale I noticed a 25Ç coupon laying on a package of Charmin.
 I realized a nice person had left it there for someone to use.
 Someone like me.
-After all, 25-cents saved is 25-cents earned.
+After all 25Ç saved is 25Ç earned.
 I could go home and tell my wife I cleaned up at the store with a free coupon.